-Staying at three comfortable yet contrasting bush camps while walking in South Luangwa National Park, this small group trip makes the most of the prolific wildlife found along the banks of the Luangwa River.
+Staying at three comfortable yet contrasting bush camps while walking in South Luangwa and North Luangwa National Parks, this small group trip makes the most of the prolific wildlife found along the banks of the Luangwa River.

 Journalist and author Simon Barnes and Wildlife Worldwide founder Chris Breen first met in the Luangwa Valley when Chris was Simon’s wildlife guide on safari.
 Their shared experiences from that and other trips they have done together created a close friendship that has ensued ever since.